Skip to content

 Note

 Rook will deploy against nodes labeled role=storage-node.
-Make sure to have a look at the /opt/genestack/kustomize/rook-cluster/rook-cluster.yaml file to ensure it's setup to your liking, pay special attention to your deviceFilter settings, especially if different devices have different device layouts.
+Make sure to have a look at the /etc/genestack/kustomize/rook-cluster/rook-cluster.yaml file to ensure it's setup to your liking, pay special attention to your deviceFilter settings, especially if different devices have different device layouts.

-kubectl apply -k /opt/genestack/kustomize/rook-cluster/
+kubectl apply -k /etc/genestack/kustomize/rook-cluster/overlay

 Validate the cluster is operational